9 Easy Ways To Detox Like A Pro After The Holidays

 It’s all fun and reindeer games until you go to slip into your skinny jeans come NYE and they’re snug AF.
-Thank god for elastic waist pants and the boilersuit trend, but when you want to tone up in 2019 (and don’t know where to start, or are beyond unmotivated), a little help is needed.
-Which is why we enlisted the pros – from celeb trainers and nutritionists to yogis and spa directors, consider these guys your wellness squad to get you back on track.
+Thank god for elastic waist pants, but when you want to get back on it (and don’t know where to start, or are beyond unmotivated), a little help is needed.
+This is why we enlisted the pros – from celeb trainers and nutritionists to yogis and spa directors, consider these guys your wellness squad to get you back on track.
 You got this, guys!

 Peterson suggests MitoQ to his clients for an added boost of post-holiday detox power, since it’s an antioxidant supplement that acts directly inside the mitochondria (where respiration and energy production occur in cells).
 “Being active, eating a healthy diet, and obtaining adequate rest are all important parts of overall health and wellness; however, as we age, our bodies naturally don’t run as well as they used to,” says Peterson.
 “MitoQ gives you the energy you need to keep up with the demands of life.”